veektortee/scheduling-webapp/VERCEL_ENVIRONMENT_SETUP.md

 ### Authentication Credentials
 - `ADMIN_USERNAME`: The admin login email (e.g., `admin@scheduling.com`)
 - `ADMIN_PASSWORD`: The admin login password (use a strong password)
-- `ADMIN_BACKUP_EMAIL`: Optional backup email for credential recovery
+- Credential recovery via backup email has been removed; ADMIN_BACKUP_EMAIL is no longer used by the application.
 - `CREDENTIALS_UPDATED_AT`: ISO timestamp of when credentials were last updated

 ### NextAuth Configuration